stephanmg/calorimetry/_sources/intro.rst.txt

 You can then download the metadata sheet by the download button **Download metadata sheet**.

-Note that animal IDs (Animal #) need to be numeric, sex always specified as male or female, diet as a string, age at start must use the same unit, i.e. weeks or days, **bw** start, **bw** end, **fm** start, **fm** end, **lm** start and **lm** end correspond to the body weight, lean and fat mass at the start respectively end of the experiment and to be reported in units of gram.
+Note that animal IDs (Animal #) need to be numeric, sex always specified as male or female, diet as an alphanumerical string, age at start must use the same unit, i.e. weeks or days, **bw** start, **bw** end, **fm** start, **fm** end, **lm** start and **lm** end correspond to the body weight, lean and fat mass at the start respectively end of the experiment and to be reported in units of gram.
 All displayed columns are required.